siteorigin/vantage/themes/vantage/trunk/README.md

 * Added CSS for WooCommerce product list widgets.
 * Fixed logo spacing with logo in menu and boxed layout combination.
 * Added right margin to header widgets when there are more than 1.
-* Added missing text domains.
+* Added missing translation text domains.

 #### 1.1.7
 * Fixed issue in settings section of admin.